richelbilderbeek/MinimalPiClock/README.md

 It's an Arduino project for a clock that beeps at pi o'clock PM.

+## How to set the time

+Unplug its power.
+Plug it in at midnight.

 ## How to read the time

 You cannot.
 It only beeps at pi o'clock.